j34ni/FSL/README.md

 Notice that if for instance Apptainer is not installed on the host (and provided the Administrator allows it) you can install it yourself as an ordinary user (see https://apptainer.org/docs/admin/latest/installation.html).

-Once inside the container (either using Docker or Singularity/Apptainer) source an FSL setup file (`source $FSLDIR/etc/fslconf/fsl.sh`) and it is ready to run your analysis.
+Once inside the container (either using Docker or Singularity/Apptainer) FSL binaries should be directly usable (if not simply source an FSL setup file `source $FSLDIR/etc/fslconf/fsl.sh`) and it is ready to run your analysis.

 Do not forget to *bind* the folders containing your data on the host (i.e., the personal computer or HPC with the runnign container) to make then *visible* inside the container.
 With Docker this is done with the `-v` keyword and with Singularity/Apptainer with the `--bind` keyword (see https://singularity-userdoc.readthedocs.io/en/latest/bind_paths_and_mounts.html).